twalker/files-api/readme.md

     PUT    /:path
     if json.path
-      moves a dir/file from :path to json.path, returns file/dir json if json.name
+      moves a dir/file from :path to json.path if json.name
-      renames a dir/file to json.name, returns file/dir json
+      renames a dir/file to json.name
     if json.url
-      updates a file by copying from json.url to :path, returns file json if json.text
+      updates a file by copying from json.url to :path if json.text
-      updates a text/* file with contents in json.text, returns file json
+      updates a text/* file with contents in json.text

+All actions, except DELETE, return file/dir json.

 ### JSON models of file/dir